globocom/dash_timeline_validator/README.md

 - `ANALYZER_FOLDER *(default "data/[HASH]")*` - folder used to download the files
 - `ANALYZER_MANIFEST_PATH *(default "#{ANALYZER_FOLDER}/manifest.mpd")*` - manifest path

+### What does it validates?

+1. The advised timeline segments - basically, if the `<S t=<x> d=<y>>` [is summing up right](https://github.com/globocom/dash_timeline_validator/blob/master/lib/dash_timeline_validator/segment.rb#L24-L30).
+Our audio segments were drifting (due to a round we made) and this made the exoplayer behave as if it were buffering while most of the other players didn't show any problem at all.
+It optionally [download and check whether the advised duration](https://github.com/globocom/dash_timeline_validator/blob/master/lib/dash_timeline_validator/segment.rb#L45-L64) equals to the one being served.
+2. The advised timeline - if the [possible live edge is contained within the advised timeline](https://github.com/globocom/dash_timeline_validator/blob/master/lib/dash_timeline_validator/representation.rb#L34-L55) (to use client wall clock, ast, mbt, player buffer to see what should be one possible live edge)

 ## Development